sourcemeta/learnjsonschema.com/content/2020-12/validation/maxLength.markdown

     keyword: format
 ---

-The `maxLength` keyword is used to specify the maximum length of a string.
-It is used to enforce a constraint on the maximum number of characters allowed for a string value.
+The `maxLength` keyword is used to specify the maximum length of a string instance.
+It is used to enforce a constraint on the maximum number of characters allowed for a string instance.

 * Applies only to string data types.
 * Value must be a non-negative integer.